LeanKurtEscano/Airbnb-Amsterdam-Analysis/README.md

 # Airbnb Amsterdam Data Engineering Project

-This project aims to analyze Airbnb data specific to Amsterdam by simulating a full ETL (Extract, Transform, Load) process, including data modelling and ingestion into a MySQL database to simulate an extract operation in a relational database
+This project focuses on analyzing Airbnb data specific to Amsterdam by simulating a full ETL (Extract, Transform, Load) process.
+It includes both database modeling and the ingestion of data into a MySQL database to simulate an extract operation in a relational database.

 Dataset Source: https://www.kaggle.com/datasets/erikbruin/airbnb-amsterdam